markolly/packer-ubuntu1804/README.md

 ```

 ## Versioning
-By default the verison tag is in the fomat of DDMMYYYY.0.
-The version number can be altered by specifing it at build time
+By default the version tag is in the format of DDMMYYYY.0.
+The version number can be altered by specifying it at build time
 ```
 make version=3 packer
 ```